Almorgan1209/AIC/README.md

 ## Key Findings

 1. Information Preferences Exist: The study confirmed that individuals have specific preferences for the information they consume.
-These preferences vary widely and are influenced by multiple factors, such as content, source credibility, and presentation style.
+These preferences varied between two user subgroups and were influenced by multiple factors, such as author, medium, and presentation style.

 2. Context Matters: One of the significant revelations was that information preferences are highly contextual.
 What people prefer in health-related information might differ substantially from their preferences in academic contexts.
 Recognizing these nuances is crucial for effective information dissemination.